carapace-sh/carapace-pixi/docs/src/wiretap.md

 ## Command

-Commands using the [combined] or [detached] approach can be invoked for completion.
+Commands using the [combined] or [detached] approach can simply be invoked.

 ![80x12@0:6](./wiretap/command.cast)